Edoardo Weber

-Edoardo Weber (29 November 1889 – 17 May 1945) was an Italian engineer and businessman, famous for creating the Weber carburetor.
+Edoardo Weber (29 November 1889 – 17 May 1945) was an Italian engineer and businessman, famous for creating Weber Carburetors.

 He was born in Torino to a Swiss father and a Jewish mother from Piemonte.
-After graduating in mechanical engineering from the Università degli Studi di Torino (1913), he moved to Bologna to work for Fiat.
-He was a tutor to Amédée Gordini.
+After graduating in mechanical engineering from the Università degli Studi di Torino (1913), he moved to Bologna to work for the local branch of Fiat.
+He was a mentor to Amédée Gordini.
+During this time, he also ventured into competitive driving.
 He drove a Fiat 501 to third place in the race on 13 June 1920 at Mugello.